sailfishos-flatpak/main/README.md

 Reboot to finish installation.

-Currently, it is only supported if you install and use Flatpaks from your home folder This will avoid filling up system storage and will simplify of application installation.
+Currently, it is only supported if you install and use Flatpaks from your home folder.
+This will avoid filling up system storage and will simplify of application installation.
 Add Flatpak repositories, such as Flathub: